 Maverick Television for CBBC

 Dr Chris and Dr Xand Investigate aims to empower teenagers to deal with the social issues affecting young people.
 This one-off special explains what it's like to experience mental health problems and gives practical advice on how to cope and seek help.
-Young people ask questions and share their experiences of depression, obsessive-compulsive disorder and eating disorders, whilst exploring how social media and body image can have a negative effect on our mental wellbeing.
+Young people ask questions and share their experiences of depression, obsessive-compulsive disorder and eating disorders, while exploring how social media and body image can have a negative effect on our mental wellbeing.

 5 News/ITN, Channel 5